wormhole-foundation/wormhole/ethereum/PROOFS.md

 ./run-kevm.sh
 ```

-The script first builds the tests with `forge build`, then kompiles them into a KEVM specification and runs the prover.
+The script first builds the tests with `forge build`, then compiles them into a KEVM specification and runs the prover.

 The script symbolically executes all tests added to the `tests` variable.
 By default, it is set to run all of the tests that have been verified using KEVM.
 To run a single test at a time, comment out the lines with the other tests.
 Tests can also be run in parallel by changing the value of the `workers` variable.